luxonis/depthai-ml-training/README.md

 This repository contains step by step tutorials on how to:

-- Train your own Machine Learning (ML) model - either on default or custom dataset
+- Train your own Machine Learning (ML) model - either on default or custom dataset.
-- Convert the ML model so it's compatible with the [DepthAI](https://rvc4.docs.luxonis.com/software/) platform - conversion [docs here](https://rvc4.docs.luxonis.com/software/ai-inference/conversion/)
+- Convert the ML model so it's compatible with the [DepthAI](https://rvc4.docs.luxonis.com/software/) platform.

 ### What is DepthAI?

-**DepthAI** is the platform for [Spatial AI](https://docs.luxonis.com/en/latest/pages/spatial-ai/#spatialai).
+**DepthAI** is the platform for [Spatial AI](https://rvc4.docs.luxonis.com/software/perception/spatial-ai/).
 4 TOPS on a tiny device that can output structured data of what is in the physical world - what it is, and where it is in meters (XYZ) - in real-time.

 ## 📜 Table of contents